mikonprog/hackerrank/README.md

 ```
 Give the example
 ```
-There are two predefined Account stored in the local database when starting the application :
+There are two predefined accounts stored in a local database when starting the application :

 ```
 | account_id    | account_number | balance |
 | ------------- | -------------  |-------- |
 |       1       |    18395627    |  25000  |
 |       2       |    13902143    |  12000  |
 ```

+Use this data as input to test the application through the exposed APIs.

 ## Running the application